auth-agent/Auth_Agent/README.md

 ```

 #### `POST /introspect`
-Validate and get information about a token.
+Validate and get information about a token (RFC 7662).

 ```json
 {